gitytakahas/rJpsi/README.md

 https://github.com/UZHCMS/EXOVVNtuplizerRunII/tree/BcMu_10210_NoLepProducers

-You can check them at
+You can check ntuplizer outputs at
 > uberftp -ls gsiftp://storage01.lcg.cscs.ch//pnfs/lcg.cscs.ch/cms/trivcat/store/user/ytakahas/

+BEAWARE:
+In some places, you have to change by hand (e.g. output directory), which is currently set to my environment!!

 0. Setup package